jtlapp/kysely-mapper/README.md

 // user is { id: 123, name: 'Jane Doe', birthYear: 1970 }
 ```

 `selectedColumns` defaults to `['*']`, which selects all columns.
+The utility does not provide a way to specify the selected columns on a per-query basis, but if you're using the utlity, it's likely because you want all selections returning the same kind of object.

 Unlike traditional ORMs, you can create multiple table mappers for any given database table, each configured differently as best suits each table and usage.
+For example, you could have different table mappers selecting different columns, returning different objects.

 ## Introduction to TableMapper Mapping

 The query methods don't provide much (if any) value over writing pure Kysely.
-The real value of this utility is it's ability to centrally define how objects are mapped to and from the database tables.
+The real value of this utility is it's ability to centrally define how objects are mapped to and from database tables.
 The query methods then perform these mappings automatically.

 Each mapping is implemented by a custom 'transform' function.
 The following transform functions are available for customization: